2018 Chase Sapphire Reserve Review – WalletHub Editors

 - Complimentary Airport Lounge Access: Having the Sapphire Reserve Card enables you to sign up for a free membership with the airport-lounge operator Priority Pass Select.
 Membership would ordinarily cost at least $99 per year, but how valuable this perk actually proves to be depends on how often you frequent one of Priority Pass’s more than 1,000 lounges worldwide.

-- Potential For A Very High APR: Granted, this card was not built for financing, but a $450 annual fee still should command a better rate than the average credit card for excellent credit (13.56% APR).
+- Potential For A Very High APR: Granted, this card was not built for financing, but a $450 annual fee still should command a better rate than the average credit card for excellent credit (13.89% APR).
 That’s not the case, however.
-Reserve offers a regular APR that could be as low as 16.99% or as high as 23.99%, depending on creditworthiness.
+Reserve offers a regular APR that could be 17.24% to 24.24% (V), depending on creditworthiness.

 Other Things To Consider

 - Rebate for Global Entry or TSA PreCheck: If you hate waiting in line for security at the airport, you’re going to like this.
 You can apply for TSA PreCheck at no cost, as Sapphire Reserve will refund the one-time $85 fee.
 Alternatively, if you’re an international traveler, Reserve will cover the $100 application fee for Global Entry, helping connect you to a smoother customs experience.

 - Ability to Transfer Rewards Points: If you have multiple Chase credit cards, you can transfer your rewards points between them at no cost.
 You’ll want to transfer them to your Sapphire Reserve account, not from it, though.
 Sapphire Reserve points are worth more than most Chase Ultimate Rewards points.